 “You attract and manifest whatever corresponds to your inner state.
 This pretty much goes straight into the law of attraction type of thinking.
 If you can keep yourself at a higher vibration, you will then attract more of that good abundance type of energy into your life.”

-This last point I’m going to make here is huge from an empathy perspective.
+This last point I will make here is huge from an empathy perspective.
 You must see mind identification as an illness that most people have with varying degrees.
 That way, you’ll never resent them.
 The only appropriate response is compassion.
-So the lesson here is pretty much that we are all unenlightened to some extent.
+So the lesson here is that we are all unenlightened to some extent.
 We all make our mistakes, and we need to be aware of that and treat each other with compassion and not judge each other.

-I used to be the type to be always overthinking, always feeling like maybe something was wrong, not being able to enjoy things fully.
+I used to be the type to be always overthinking, feeling like maybe something was wrong and unable to enjoy things fully.
 But after reading this book, this was like the first stepping stone in a long journey, a long spiritual journey, if you will.
 Now I’m so grateful for things that I can find satisfaction and enjoyment in about everything.

 Personal rating: 4.8/5